brokiem/voxelbridge/README.md

 2. Configure `config.yml` to point to your Java server.
 3. Run VoxelBridge.
 4. Open Minecraft Legacy Console Edition (e.g., Windows, Xbox 360, PS3) on the same network.
 5. The proxy should appear in the LAN games list.
-If not, you may need to manually connect to the proxy's IP address.

-## Implementation Status

-We track the implementation status of all packets in a separate document.
-See **[/PACKET_TRACKING.md](PACKET_TRACKING.md)**

-This file lists which packets are fully implemented, partially implemented, or missing.